gtukmachev/tga-backup/.junie/guidelines.md

 ### Project Description: TGA Backup Utility

 #### Main Goal
 The **TGA Backup Utility** is a command-line tool designed to synchronize files and directories between different storage providers.
-Its primary focus is creating and maintaining backups, with built-in support for:
+Its primary focus is creating and maintaining backups, but not synchronization:
+  - It synchronize alway to single direction: source to destination;
+  - It does not modify source;
+  - It compares destination and source, builds plan of actions (copy, override, delete) to minimize traffic;
+  - in plans: add detection of files movements (when it was moved from one to another folder in source), to avoid deletion (in destination) and copying to another destination folder.

+Comparing file is by:
+  - full name (as primary key)
+  - size (to identify changes),
+  - MD5 checksums (to identify changes).

+With built-in support for:
-- Local file systems.
+- Local file system.
 - Yandex Disk (via REST API).
-- Comparing file metadata (size, MD5 checksums) to identify changes.

 #### How to Run
 The project is built with Maven and can be executed via the `MainKt` class.